-At the present time, there are no reports of cases involving coronavirus disease COVID-19 on the NDMU campus.
-There are confirmed cases in the State of Maryland.
-Governor Larry Hogan has announced several actions to protect the public’s health and limit the spread of COVID-19, including a requirement to wear face coverings in retail establishments and on public transportation.
+There are confirmed cases of COVID-19 in the State of Maryland and Baltimore City.
+Governor Larry Hogan has announced numerous actions and executive orders to protect the public’s health and limit the spread of COVID-19, including a requirement to wear face coverings in retail establishments and on public transportation.

 What to Do If You Feel Sick